vexide/website/src/content/docs/index.md

 vexide is one of the only VEX programming enviornments that is *fully* open source.
 This means that anyone is free to contribute to, research, modify, or build vexide themselves from [its source code on GitHub](http://github.com/vexide/vexide). vexide and its associated tools are [MIT licensed](https://github.com/vexide/vexide/blob/main/LICENSE) and do not link to any proprietary code or SDKs.

-vexide's development is entirely community driven, meaning it is not maintained by a single person or entity and is developed entirely in the open without any secrets.
+vexide's development is entirely community-driven, meaning it is not maintained by a single person or entity and is developed entirely in the open.
 Many active VRC and VEXU competitors from around the world have submitted bug reports and patches to vexide.
 This model of development promotes a level of transparency and community involvement that isn't seen anywhere else.

 ## Hardware APIs and Documentation

 ![A sketch of a motor, an inertial sensor, and a radio](/docs/smart-devices.svg)

 vexide's goal regarding hardware is to support as many devices as possible with as much functionality as possible while providing consistent and reliable interfaces for programmers.
-For example, vexide provides support for the [V5 Electromagnet](https://docs.rs/vexide-devices/latest/vexide_devices/smart/electromagnet/struct.Electromagnet.html) and many legacy sensors, despite them not being legal for competition and extremely rare.
+For example, vexide provides support for many rarely-used legacy sensors and the [V5 Electromagnet](https://docs.rs/vexide-devices/latest/vexide_devices/smart/electromagnet/struct.Electromagnet.html), despite it being illegal in competition use.

 We also aim to be as consistently well-documented as possible.
 Our [API reference](https://docs.rs/vexide) contains detailed descriptions and examples of every type, function, and constant you can use.
-In many cases, vexide's documentation can be more detailed than official documentation.
-Many details about hardware have been painstakingly collected from multiple sources, including the [BLRS Wiki](https://wiki.purduesigbots.com/), manual testing, and random fragmented sources such as offhand comments made on [VEXforum](https://www.vexforum.com/) over the years.
+In some cases, vexide's documentation can be more detailed than official documentation.
+Information has been collected from multiple sources, including the [BLRS Wiki](https://wiki.purduesigbots.com/), first-party testing, and fragmented sources such as comments made on [VEXforum](https://www.vexforum.com/).